qiuyue1993/Notes/CVPR_2019/Interesting Papers in CVPR 2019.md

 - Learn a set of base weights for a simple VQA model
 - **Adapted to a given question** with the information specifically retrieved for this question

+*Overall*
+- Central idea: learn a VQA model that can **subsequently adapt to each particular given question**, using additional support data relevant to the question

+*Underlying VQA model*
+- **Standard VQA model**
+- Encodes the question as a bag-of-words, taking the average of learned word embeddings
+- Single-headed, question-guided attention over image locations
+- **Hadamard product** to combine the two modalities

+*Gradient-based adaptation*
+- Based on **MAML**
+- For adaptation using support data of the same form as for task of interest
+- Use a first-order approximation of the gradient
+- **The support set must be simulated to best mimic the conditions in which the model will be evaluated**

+*Using non-VQA data as support*

+*Retrieval of relevant support data*

 #### Experiments